Mull-Tokens: Modality-Agnostic Latent Thinking: Experiments

 \textit{Video-R1}~\cite{feng2025videor1} is a general video reasoning dataset with reasoning traces containing 160K examples.
 It contains videos and images with questions spanning multiple topics like chart understanding, spatial reasoning, and perception tasks.
-We use this dataset primarily during \emph{Stage-1}, where we train the \name{} tokens with CoT traces.
+When we use the dataset without the reasoning trace and supervise the answer directly, we denote that as Video-R1-Ans in the tables.

 \textit{Zebra-CoT}~\cite{li2025zebra} is a recent image-text interleaved CoT dataset with reasoning traces that include both text and sub-goal images as reasoning traces towards the answer for a range of visual and spatial tasks such as playing chess, solving puzzles, and counting.
-We use this dataset primarily during \emph{Stage 1} to train \name{} for intermediate reasoning information in both the text and image modalities.

 \textit{SAT}~\cite{ray2024sat} contains 175K simulated examples of spatial reasoning questions and answers with both single-image and multi-image inputs.
-We do not have any CoT reasoning trace data here.
-Hence, we primarily use this data during \emph{stage 2 and 3} of the training process so that the model can free-form generalize the \name{} towards the final answers for queries not primarily seen in the pre-training.

 \textbf{Baselines.} All baselines are trained using the training datasets listed above.
 We explore four baseline approaches.